 Creating a full-fledged interactive application or program using a high-level programming language could be daunting if you write the code from scratch.
 Using a library, however, could make this task easier.
-If you are developing a C++ project, here we have come up with a list of the best C++ libraries for you.
+If you are developing a C++ project, here we have compiled a list of the best C++ libraries.

-Every high-level programming language allows a developer to leverage the code of another developer.
-This feature helps a programming language community to grow when more and more developers come together and share their code.
-Among all, C++ is one of the oldest high-level as well as low-level object-oriented programming languages.
+Every high-level programming language allows a developer to leverage another developer's code.
+This feature helps a programming language community grow when more developers come together and share their code.
+Among all, C++ is one of the oldest high-level and low-level object-oriented programming languages.

 Right now, it is not as popular as it was during its golden days, and yet, it still has a huge loyal community across the globe.
-There are many popular applications, such as Google Chromium and Mozilla Firefox, which are built on C++.
+Many popular applications, such as Google Chromium and Mozilla Firefox, are built on C++.

-Building a high-quality application, as stated earlier, using the standard code is very difficult, even for professional developers.
-That’s why developers use libraries that ease as well as hasten the process of application development.
+Building a high-quality application using the standard code is very difficult, even for professional developers.
+That’s why developers use libraries that ease and hasten the application development process.

-Here, in this article, we have mentioned 10 of the most popular C++ libraries that you can explore if you are done with the standard C++ library.
+In this article, we have mentioned 15 of the most popular C++ libraries you can explore if you are done with the standard C++ library.
 But before we begin, let's first get a quick overview of a code library.

 What is a (Code) Library?